 - Salt to taste

-- Drizzle the ice-cold water into the flour, a little at a time, stirring with the fork until the dough comes together in a ball.
+- Drizzle in the ice-cold water, a little at a time, stirring frequently until the dough comes together.
+Try not to make the dough wet — stop adding water as soon as you can pull the dough together in a ball.

-- Divide the dough into two.
-Using plastic cling wrap, flatten each ball into a disc and wrap tightly.
-Place in the refrigerator for at least 30 minutes.
+- Wrap the dough tightly in cling wrap, shaping into a disc with your hands as you wrap it.
+Refrigerate for at least 30 minutes.

 - Place all of the ingredients in a bowl, and toss to mix.
 Spread the faux chicken pieces on a baking sheet and bake 20 minutes in a 350 degree oven or until chewy.